Neighbour Sum Patterns : Chessboards to Toroidal Worlds: Introduction.

-At a first glance, the problem might seem to be rooted in combinatorics, but certain observations favour a different angle.
+At first glance, the problem might seem to be rooted in combinatorics, but certain observations favor a different angle.
 It is clear that given a non-trivial solution $((x_{ij}))$ of the matrix representation $X$ of a chessboard (of dimension $n\times n$ for some $n$), all matrix representations of the form $\alpha X=((\alpha x_{ij})),\;\alpha \in\mathbb{Z}\backslash\{0\}$ are also valid non-trivial solutions.
-Furthermore, sum of two solutions is also another solution.
-This motivates the idea of a transformation which contains the vectorisation \cite{Dhrymes2000} of $X$ in its kernel\footnote{The vectorisation of a matrix $A$, denoted by $\vvec (A)$, is a vector formed by stacking the columns of A in a top-down format.}.
+Furthermore, the sum of two solutions is also another solution.
+This motivates the idea of a transformation which contains the vectorization \cite{Dhrymes2000} of $X$ in its kernel.\footnote{The vectorization of a matrix $A$, denoted by $\bm{\vvec (A)}$, is a vector formed by stacking the columns of A in a top-down format.}

+Section 2 documents an attempt to figure out all solutions for square chessboards of size $n\times n$.
+This combines the classical way to study eigenvalues of adjacency matrices of graphs with some standard results on the Kronecker product of matrices (Facts \ref{fct:4},\ref{fct:5}) and some $p$-adic analysis (Lemma \ref{speyer}).
+These ideas are then reformulated appropriately for certain generalizations, such as rectangular, toroidal, infinite 2D, and higher dimensional chessboards which are solutions to the neighbor sum problem.
+Those span Sections 3 to 9.